Indigenous service in Australia's armed forces in peace and war

 In addition to these units, the services in the Northern Territory (principally the army) began the employment of local Aboriginal and Torres Strait Islander people as labourers and support staff.
 Because these men were issued clothing, accommodated, paid, and rationed by the army many were inclined to think they had joined up; in reality they were civilian auxiliaries and not formally enlisted members of the service.

 Another significant development during the Second World War was the acceptance into the armed forces of Indigenous women as part of the wider introduction of auxiliary women’s branches for each of army, navy, and air force.
-At least nine Indigenous women joined the Australian Women’s Army Service (including Lance Corporal Kath Walker, later famous as the poet Oodgeroo Noonuccal) and the Women’s Australian Auxiliary Air Force.
-Another three women joined the Australian Women’s Land Army, which aimed to maintain the nation’s agricultural production.
+Numerous Indigenous women joined the Australian Women’s Army Service (including Lance Corporal Kath Walker, later famous as the poet Oodgeroo Noonuccal) and the Women’s Australian Auxiliary Air Force.
+With others women joining the Australian Women’s Land Army, which aimed to maintain the nation’s agricultural production.

 Following Japan’s surrender in 1945, in 1946 Australia sent a mix of army, navy, and air units to join a British army of occupation of Japan.
 The three Australian battalions dedicated to the British Commonwealth Occupation Force (BCOF) ultimately became the basis of Australia’s first regular or standing army.
 Although not engaged in war operations while in Japan, units from all three services formed the basis of the Australian force committed to Korea when war broke out there in June 1950.
-Claims have been made that as many as eight Aboriginal soldiers, including a sergeant and two corporals, were serving with BCOF in 1946, and it is known that several subsequently transferred from Japan to the fighting in Korea.
+Currently there are 25 identified service men, including a sergeant and two corporals, were serving with BCOF in 1946, and it is known that several subsequently transferred from Japan to the fighting in Korea.

-During the three years of the Korean War (1950–53), between 30 and 35 Indigenous men are believed to have served there.
-Most did so with the army contingent, although one seaman (P.D.
+During the three years of the Korean War (1950–53), at least 80 Indigenous men are believed to have served there.
+Most did so with the army contingent, although 7 served with the RAN, one seaman (P.D.
 Syron) served in Korean waters with HMAS Condomine in 1952–53.
 At least two Indigenous army men were killed in action (S.K.J.
 Lenoy and T. Hazel), and one (Torres Strait Islander Corporal Charles Mene) received the Military Medal for operations during 1952.
 The most prominent Indigenous figure of the Korean War, however, was Reg Saunders, who returned to uniform from civilian life and served as captain at the battle of Kapyong, commanding a company of the 3rd Battalion, Royal Australian Regiment (3RAR).

 During this time Australia was also involved in a conflict in south-east Asia known as the Malayan Emergency (1950–60).
-Although claims have been made of as many as 25 Indigenous men having served in that theatre of operations, at present only nine definite names are known.
-Most of these would likely have been members of the regular army battalions sent on rotational tours from 1955, although there was also an air presence based in Singapore for most of the period of the Emergency.
+Indigenous service men are currently numbers at 70 men having served in that theatre of operations.
+This number is also expected to continue to rise.
+Most of these served in the regular army battalions sent on rotational tours from 1955, although there was also an air presence based in Singapore for most of the period of the Emergency.

 The defence presence maintained in the Malayan region as part of the British-led Far East Strategic Reserve saw Australia become involved in a low-level military conflict when Indonesia launched a campaign to “confront” the newly-formed Federation of Malaysia.
-The period of Confrontation (1963–66), mostly fought out on the island of Borneo (where Indonesia had land borders with Malaysia), undoubtedly involved a number of Indigenous Australian soldiers.
-These were almost certainly members of the regular army, although claims that this presence numbered as many of 19 have not been verified.
+The period of Confrontation (1963–66), mostly fought out on the Island of Borneo (where Indonesia had land borders with Malaysia), the smaller numbers of 6 service men are currently listed.
+These soldiers were members of the regular army, although claims that this presence numbered as many more served this is yet to be verified.

 Overlapping the commitment with Confrontation, Australia became a participant in the Vietnam War (1962–73).
 Until the more recent commitment in Afghanistan (beginning 2001), Vietnam was Australia’s longest war and would eventually involve around 60,000 personnel.
 A large number of Aboriginal and Torres Strait Islander people also served in the conflict, but again precise figures are not known.
-The names of more than 160 appear certain, but claims of as many as 300 cannot presently be verified.
-More than 140 are from the army; 18 of these served in Vietnam as national servicemen, even though the National Service Act 1964 exempted Indigenous Australians from the requirement to register for this obligation.
+The names of more than 300 are known, but current estimates of service are approximately 500 as research continues to grow this identified numbers of Indigenous representation.
+More than 225 are from the army; 75 of these served in Vietnam as national servicemen, even though the National Service Act 1964 exempted Indigenous Australians from the requirement to register for this obligation.
 Although the numbers available for the RAN and RAAF are far from definitive (12 and five respectively), they at least confirm a presence.

 Peacekeeping and other overseas deployments

 While the Department of Defence website proclaims that Indigenous personnel served in the full range of overseas deployments undertaken by the Australian Defence Force (ADF) since 1975 (including Somalia, East Timor, Afghanistan, Iraq, and various peacekeeping operations), no numbers regarding the size of Indigenous participation have yet become available.
-Only a few individuals have emerged who served in Cambodia, Somalia, Rwanda, East Timor, the Solomon Islands, and Afghanistan, but these at least provide a basis for the claim that since the 1990s Aboriginal and Torres Strait Islanders have become a welcome and integral part of the modern ADF.
+Only a few, but growing number of individuals have been identified who served in Cambodia, Somalia, Rwanda, East Timor, the Solomon Islands, and Afghanistan, but these at least provide a basis for the claim that since the 1990s Aboriginal and Torres Strait Islanders have become a welcome and integral part of the modern ADF.

 Army Reserve units